hextobin/hextobin/index.md

 ## Software Engineer

-I have a passion for both front-end and back-end web development, as well as compiler/runtime engineering.
-I hold a BA in Mathematics and am currently pursuing an MS in Computer Science.
+I have a passion for both front and back-end web development with an eye toward always improving user experience.
+I hold a BA in Mathematics from Amherst College and a Full-Stack Web Development Certificate from the University of Utah.

 ### Areas of Experience:

-- Front-end and back-end web development
+- Front-end web development (React and Next.js)
-- End-to-end web application testing
+- Back-end web development (Next.js, Rails)
-- Computer Science fundamentals
+- End-to-end web application testing (Cypress, Selenium)

 ### Motivation:

-Driven by the challenge of turning complex problems into elegant software solutions.
+Driven by the challenge of turning complex problems into effective and efficient software solutions.
 Currently seeking roles that focus on application software engineering, where I can leverage my skills and grow professionally.

 ### Projects